TheLion-ai/LOMA/README.md

 - Node.js (v16 or later)
 - Expo CLI
-- iOS Simulator (for iOS development)
+- iOS Simulator (for iOS development) or physical iOS device
-- Android Studio (for Android development)
+- Android Studio (for Android development) or physical Android device
+- **Note**: Web platform is not supported - LOMA is designed for mobile devices only

 ### Installation